kensanata/mastodon-archive/README.md

      https://dice.camp/api/v1/statuses/99005111284322450
 ```

-Extract the account id from your backup using `jq` and use `echo` to
+Extract the account id from your archive using `jq` and use `echo` to
 [strip the surrounding double quotes](https://stackoverflow.com/a/24358387/534893).
 Then use the id to get some statuses from the account and use `jq` to
 print the status ids: